Skip to content

 Notes

-• To ensure static resources (such as fonts, images) are accessible during replay, CORS policy may need to be configured;
+• To ensure static resources (such as fonts, images) can be accessed normally during replay, CORS policy may need to be configured.

-• Ensure CSS rules are accessible through the CSSStyleSheet interface to support CSS styles and mouse hover events.
+• Ensure CSS rules are accessible via the CSSStyleSheet interface to support CSS styles and mouse hover events.

 Debugging and Optimization